mrmorais/bookstore-jee/README.md

 # Java EE - Bookstore

 This is a simple bookstore application created to prove understanding of Java EE environments and concepts.
-It's proposed by IMD0409 course in 2019.1 semester.
+It's a project proposed by IMD0409 course in 2019.1 semester.

+## Subprojects

+**`Bookstore-Bean`** is a Java EE project which contains EJBs to deal with business domain (Domain classes, Data Acces Objects and EJB endpoints).
+It persists data using Hibernate and PostgreSQL.
+It's powered by Wildfly.

+**`Bookstore-REST`** is a JAX-RS web project that serves a REST service to consume Bookstore-Bean endpoints.
+It uses JSON on data transfer layer with web.

+**`Bookstore`** is a simple HTML project that uses Axios and jQuery to consume Bookstore-REST endpoints.

 ## Development Environment

-It uses a Docker powered database (PostgreSQL), pgAdmin and container server (Wildfly).
+You can use a Docker powered database (PostgreSQL), pgAdmin and container server (Wildfly) on development environment.
 Make sure you have docker and docker-compose.
-Note: that environment doesn't deploys the application by default.
-Services provided:
+Note: that environment doesn't deploys the application.

+Provided services:

 - Wildfly 16
   - 8080: http services